eZmaxinc/eZmax-SDK-dart/doc/ObjectEzsigndocumentApi.md

 final api_instance = ObjectEzsigndocumentApi();
 final pkiEzsigndocumentID = 56; // int |
 final eDocumentType = eDocumentType_example; // String | The type of document to retrieve.
-1. **Initial** Is the initial document before any signature were applied.
+1. **original** Is the original document before any repair or conversion were applied. **Initial** Is the initial document after initial signature were applied.
 2. **SignatureReady** Is the version containing the annotations/form to show the signer.
 3. **Signed** Is the final document once all signatures were applied in current document if eEzsignfolderCompletion is PerEzsigndocument.<br>     Is the final document once all signatures were applied in all documents if eEzsignfolderCompletion is PerEzsignfolder.
 4. **Proofdocument** Is the evidence report.
 5. **Proof** Is the complete evidence archive including all of the above and more.

 try {
     final result = api_instance.ezsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID, eDocumentType);